Self-healing high-dimensional quantum key distribution using hybrid spin-orbit Bessel states: Self-healing Bessel modes

-For this experiment, we chose a mode basis on the $\mathcal{H}_4$ subspace with $\ell=\pm1$, although, in principle more modes can be used.
+Without loss of generality, we choose a mode basis on the $\mathcal{H}_4$ subspace with $\ell=\pm1$ as our example.
 Our encoding basis is constructed as follows: we define the radial profile $\mathcal{J}_{\ell,k_r}(r)$ representing the radial component of the BG mode in Eq. (\ref{eq:BGmodes}).
 Our first mode set is comprised of a self-healing vector BG mode basis, mapped as

-being $R$ and $L$ the circular polarization states while $\ell$ is the topological charge, (see Fig. \ref{fig:SpatialProfiles}(c) for polarization projections).
-The second set of orthogonal modes is given by
+with some example polarization projections shown in Fig. \ref{fig:SpatialProfiles} (c).
+The set of MUB modes is given by

-where $D$ and $A$ are the diagonal and anti-diagonal polarization states (see Fig. \ref{fig:SpatialProfiles}(d) for polarization projections).
-Conversely, we contrast these MUB modes with an LG vector and scalar MUB by forming an equivalent mode set, i.e, with the same OAM and polarization information but an LG radial profile.
-The two mode sets are contrasted in Fig. \ref{fig:SpatialProfiles}(a) and (b).
-The set $\ket{\Psi}_{ij}$ and $\ket{\Phi}_{ij}$ are mutually unbiased and, therefore, form a reputable information basis for QKD in high-dimensions.
+where $D$ and $A$ are the diagonal and anti-diagonal polarization states (see Fig.~\ref{fig:SpatialProfiles} (d) for polarization projections).
+The set $\ket{\Psi}_{ij}$ and $\ket{\Phi}_{ij}$ are mutually unbiased and, therefore, form a reputable information basis for QKD in high dimensions.

+As a point of comparison to the self-healing properties of the non-diffracting modes, we make use also of a similar alphabet but projecting the heralding photon onto a Gaussian mode, obtaining a helical mode in the other photon after traversing a spin-to-orbital angular momentum converter \cite{Marrucci2006}.
+We will refer to this as a LG mode in the remainder of the manuscript.